Edgar-Donk/tkinter.ttk.style/README.md

 08compare_combobox.py to assist.
 When it comes to creating new widget images either approach is just as valid just use the one that suits the situation best.

-When it comes to new widgets there appears to be only a limited amount of change that can be achieved.
-All widgets that can expand produce a line that grows linearly with no real opportunity to duplicate a pattern - look how the coconut tree grew in size in the previous chapter.
+When it comes to new widgets there appears to be only a limited choice what can be achieved.
+All widgets that can expand produce a line that grows linearly with no real opportunity to replicate a pattern along the widget - look how the coconut tree grew in size in the previous chapter.
 The most intricate parts are pushed to the corners.
 Any widget with an arrow, such as scrollbar or combo, may lend itself to a bit of change.
-Some widgets could be livened up with a colour gradient, a single dimensional gradient being far easier than a two dimensional gradient.
+Some widgets could be livened up with a colour gradient.
+In this respect a colour gradient based on the RGB values is probably adequate, since we are only altering the colours between similar hues and not across a spectrum.